yoanesber/Spring-Boot-Order-Payment-RabbitMQ/README.md

 # Removes all tags from spring_user (default is a regular user)
 sudo rabbitmqctl set_user_tags spring_user

-# Lists all RabbitMQ users along with their tags
+# Lists all RabbitMQ users along with their tags, to ensure that the appropriate tags have been successfully assigned to users: spring_admin and spring_user
 sudo rabbitmqctl list_users
 ```